 Back to Projects

 CAD model of the VR remote-controlled mobile sensor gimbal

-CAD model of the pitch-yaw gimbal carrying multiple robot sensors.
+CAD model of the pitch-yaw gimbal module, designed around a compact multi-sensor payload for mobile robot mounting.

 The gimbal was designed as a two-axis module for mobile robots.
 The mechanical layout provides pitch-yaw actuation while keeping the sensor payload compact enough for robot mounting.
-The CAD model includes the sensor mounting plate, actuation structure, and supporting frame for the rotating module.
+The design had to balance field of view, payload clearance, mechanical stiffness, and the need to keep the rotating module practical for mobile deployment.

 On the control side, the system required real-time embedded actuation rather than offline visualization.
-The embedded controller receives operator commands, drives the gimbal axes, and keeps the sensor viewpoint synchronized with the intended teleoperation input.
+The controller drives the gimbal axes from operator viewpoint commands and keeps the sensing direction synchronized with the intended teleoperation input.

 VR Interaction and SLAM Platform Use

 The interaction layer maps VR headset motion to the mobile gimbal viewpoint.
-This gives the operator a more direct way to inspect the environment and steer the sensing direction, especially when the robot itself is operating remotely.
+This gives the operator a more direct way to inspect the environment and steer the sensing direction, especially when the robot itself is operating remotely or when the payload needs to observe a target without turning the entire base.

 The gimbal was also used as part of a multi-sensor SLAM platform.
-In that setting, the controllable viewpoint is not only an operator interface, but also a way to support data acquisition and sensor placement during robotic navigation experiments.
+In that setting, the controllable viewpoint is not only an operator interface, but also a practical tool for data acquisition, sensor placement, and mobile robot inspection experiments.

+Back to Projects